Treating Leptin Resistance Naturally

 Glycosaminoglycans, or GAGs for short, are proteins found within nearly every cell in your body.

-They are responsible for helping your cell function and conditions such as obesity IMPEDE their ability to function properly.
+They are responsible for helping your cells function and conditions such as obesity impede their ability to function properly.

 We also know, from both human and animal studies, that taking GAGs in supplement form can help reduce inflammation by providing your body with these proteins.